timbarnes/f3/src/doc.md

 trace-off | ( -- ) | Turns off tracing.
 trace-all | ( -- ) | Sets trace level to 100
 stepper-depth | VARIABLE | Trace / step depth, which can be set manually, or by the use of the `i` and `o` commands within the stepper.

+In addition to the debugger, `dump` commands are provided to inspect memory. `dump` attempts to understand what it's looking at, and provides information accordingly.
+There are also some debug print statements that only print if `debuglevel` is set to 4.
+The following functions are available:

+WORD | SIGNATURE | NOTES
+dump | ( addr cells -- ) | Dump `cells` cells, starting at the provided address.
+dmp | ( addr -- ) | Dump 25 cells from the provided address.
+dh | ( -- ) | Dump the top 25 cells from the dictionary.
+Useful for debugging new definitions and data structures. dump-here ( n -- ) | Dump the top n cells.
+dump-help ( -- ) | Prints a help string listing available commands.
+dump-strings | ( s_addr -- ) | Dump n strings starting from the first string after s_addr.
+dump-stringspace | ( -- ) | Dump string buffers and all strings
+dump-buffer | ( s_addr -- ) | Dump one of the string buffers (typically TIB, PAD, or TMP).